nhaney90/gis-applications/JavaScript/creating-coverage-area-from-points-TypeScript/README.md

     }
 }
 ```
-This function creates a buffer from the polyline with a width of half the boom width of the spray truck.
+This function creates a buffer from the polyline the width of the truck's boom.
 If there are already buffers in the array the code checks to see if the current buffer and the previous buffer overlap.
 If they do overlap they are unioned into one polygon and the previous buffer is removed.

 ```javascript
 function createBufferGraphic(line:Polyline, width:number, buffers:Array<Graphic>, symbol:SimpleFillSymbol, template:PopupTemplate): Graphic {